 Grants of up to $4,000 to New York nonprofit organizations, municipalities, school districts, and religious organizations in eligible locations to address emerging community needs or one-time expenses.
 Eligible uses of funds include service delivery improvement or progr

-Grants of up to $5,000 to New York nonprofit organizations, schools, faith-based entities, and government agencies to benefit communities in eligible locations.
-Funding is intended for programs and activities in the focus areas of arts and culture, community services, e
+Grants of up to $75,000 to New York nonprofit organizations, municipalities, and schools for projects that benefit Black communities in eligible locations.
+Funding is intended for programs and activities that promote self-sufficiency and enhance the physical and economi